2020 Western Australian Liberal Party leadership election: Background

-Leadership election
+Leadership vote

 On 22 November 2020, Harvey announced her resignation as leader of the Liberal Party and leader of the opposition.
 Dean Nalder and Zak Kirkup both stated their intention to nominate for the party's leadership.
 David Honey stated he would not nominate himself.
 Deputy leader Bill Marmion also resigned that day.
 A special partyroom meeting was called for 24 November for the voting to happen.

 Nalder was a 54-year old MP who had been in the Legislative Assembly since 2013, first for the seat of Alfred Cove and later for the seat of Bateman.
 He had been the minister for transport, minister for finance and minister for agriculture and food in the Barnett Government.
 Kirkup was a 33-year MP who had been in the Legislative Assembly since 2017, representing the marginal seat of Dawesville, which he won in 2017 by a margin of 0.9%.

 Ahead of the vote, Kirkup was favoured as he had the support of key powerbrokers Peter Collier and Nick Goiran, who helped him gain at least 12 votes.
 Nalder held support from the business community.
 The West Australian newspaper reported on 24 November that Kirkup had the support of Harvey, Marmion, Collier, Steve Thomas, Libby Mettam, Goiran, Peter Katsambanis, Jim Chown, Tony Krsticevic, Tjorn Sibma and Michael Mischin; Nalder had the support of Kyran O'Donnell, John McGrath, Sean L'Estrange, Simon O'Brien, Nahan, Honey and Ken Baston; and Alyssa Hayden and Donna Faragher were undecided.

 At 9:00 am on 24 November, Nalder withdrew his nomination after it became apparent that he would not win.
-Kirkup won the election later that day unopposed.
+Kirkup won the leadership later that day unopposed.
 Mettam won the deputy leadership unopposed as well.
 At 33 years of age, Kirkup became the youngest person to lead the Liberal Party in Western Australia, and the second youngest person to ever be the leader of the opposition in Western Australia.

 Aftermath

 On 1 December 2020, Nalder announced he would retire and not contest the 2021 state election.
 In his statement, he criticised the factional forces within the Liberal Party, who backed Kirkup over himself.
 He said that he could never become leader in the future as he did not have the backing of Collier and Goiran.
 Days later, he quit his shadow cabinet roles, including shadow treasurer.
+It was revealed in August 2021 that Collier and Goiran were using a group called "The Clan" to influence the election.

 At the 2021 state election on 13 March, the Liberal Party was left with just two seats in the Legislative Assembly.
 Kirkup's seat of Dawesville, Nalder's seat of Bateman, and Harvey's seat of Scarborough were won by the Labor Party.
-A leadership election occurred after that election to determine who should succeed Kirkup as leader, which Honey won.
+A leadership vote occurred after that election to determine who should succeed Kirkup as leader, which Honey won.